magnars/stasis/README.md

 Notice that to be fully live, it needs a `get-pages` function to get the map of pages.
-This way you can dynamically determine which pages to serve - like based on files in a folder - and they'll show up with no need to restart.
+This way you can dynamically determine which pages to serve - maybe based on files in a folder - and they'll show up with no need to restart.

 Like with any Ring app, you point to your `app` in `project.clj`: